vsouza/awesome-ios/README.md

  * [Reel Search](https://github.com/Ramotion/reel-search) - RAMReel is a controller that allows you to choose options from a list. :large_orange_diamond:
   * [MLPAutoCompleteTextField](https://github.com/EddyBorja/MLPAutoCompleteTextField) - a subclass of UITextField that behaves like a typical UITextField with one notable exception: it manages a drop down table of autocomplete suggestions that update as the user types.
   * [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField) - A beautiful and flexible text field control implementation of "Float Label Pattern".
 Written in Swift.:large_orange_diamond:
+  * [VMaskTextField](https://github.com/viniciusmo/VMaskTextField) - VMaskTextField is a library which create an input mask for iOS.

 ##### Keyboard
  * [RSKKeyboardAnimationObserver](https://github.com/ruslanskorb/RSKKeyboardAnimationObserver) - Showing / dismissing keyboard animation in simple UIViewController category.